atm this page has the most useful info, more is coming

 • cheaper alternative: lsi 9300-8i or 9300-4i4e

-selection criteria #
+selection criteria to consider#

 • current needs and possible future needs